1982 Rick Springfield – What Kind Of Fool Am I

-Rick recorded his fifth album Success Hasn’t Spoiled Me Yet.
+Rick recorded his fifth album, Success Hasn’t Spoiled Me Yet.
 The release of the single Don’t Talk to Strangers brought him back to #2 on the Hot 100 in early 1982.
 His next single failed to chart, although two more singles from the album did get onto the chart.
 What Kind of Fool Am I was the next single from the album.
-It peaked at #21 in 1982 and the video for the single got a lot of airplay on that new Music Television channel that started the month he had the number one record in the nation (MTV, which used to play music videos all day).
+It peaked at #21 in 1982.
+The video for the single got a lot of airplay on that new Music Television channel that started the month he had the number one record in the nation (MTV, which rumors insist used to play music videos all day).
 The song shared nothing but a name with the single by Sammy Davis Jr. that reached #17 in 1962.

 RCA released one last single (I Get Excited) from the album.
 The single only get up to #32 on the Hot 100 but Rick earned a Grammy Award nomination for Best Rock Vocal Performance, Male.
 He lost out to John Cougar Mellencamp’s Hurt So Good.

 Rick’s singing career may have faltered, but it wasn’t over.
 Two more top ten singles and another eight top forty singles followed by 2005.
 Rick recorded at least twenty more albums, including the release of Orchestrating My Life in 2019.